dmitryvm1/dmitryvm1/README.md

 ## Hi there 👋

-I am a self taught developer that wrote his first program at the age of 10.
+I am a self-taught developer who wrote his first program at the age of 10.
+My first programming languages were Pascal and Assembly.
+Later, I learned C++, Java, and a bit of C#.
+Currently, I primarily work with JavaScript/TypeScript and Rust <3.

-My first learned programming languages were Pascal and Assembler.
-Later I learned C++, Java, little bit of C# and now I mostly use JavaScript/TypeScript and Rust <3.
-I love reading others code, downloading code samples and libraries and trying them out, thinking of what I can build with them.
+I enjoy reading other people’s code, exploring libraries and code samples, and experimenting with them to discover what I can build.

 <!--
 **dmitryvm1/dmitryvm1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.